Vinamra2009/Webpage.github.io/README.md

-Cover Page for the Main Website built using HTML, CSS, Vanilla JS using CSS for styling........ new changes to be done here in order for it to reflect to the pag.
+Cover Page for the Main Website built using HTML, CSS, Vanilla JS using CSS for styling........ new changes to be done here in order for it to reflect to the page